samsquire/additive-guis/README.md

 The widget appears on the screen after this widget but not necessarily directly underneath.

+If the layout does not look correct - such as spacing is missing, you either:

+* add classes to fix the spacing issues
+* add new rules related to spacing (which don't exist yet)

 # Example

 You have this set of predicates - a bit like N3 tuples - of how your page should be put together and behave.
 This is a port of the [Bootstrap's Blog example](https://getbootstrap.com/docs/4.0/examples/blog/) as an additive GUI.